mhwlng/streamdeck-starcitizen/README.md

 The `PropertyInspector\StarCitizen\Static.html` file is dynamically updated, in case more custom keyboard bindings were added to `actionmaps.xml`, that didn't have any corresponding keyboard bindings in `defaultProfile.xml`.

+If nothing happens, when pressing streamdeck buttons: you could try to start streamdeck.exe as administrator.

 The plugin installer is here: https://github.com/mhwlng/streamdeck-starcitizen/releases

 To install the plugin, double click the file `com.mhwlng.starcitizen.streamDeckPlugin` which should install the plugin.